Blunk-electronic/M-1/README.md

 # M-1
-A open source/hardware Boundary Scan Test System (JTAG / IEEE1149.x).
+An OpenSource/hardware Boundary Scan Test System (JTAG / IEEE1149.x) for:
+- design checking
+- low level hardware testing and repairing
+- detection of opens, shorts, misloaded parts
+- bring-up of prototypes and systems
+- system testing in the field

+Test Pattern Generators and UUT datastructures open for:
+- In-Circuit and Flying Probe Test
+- optical inspection (AOI/AXI)
+- customer specific requirements and extensions

+Special Features:
+- runs natively on Linux
+- source code written in Ada (for mission critical applications)
+- rugged boundary scan controller hardware

-Find more colorful details at
+Find more colorful details at: http://www.blunk-electronic.de/products.html

-http://www.blunk-electronic.de/products.html
+WE LOOK FORWARD TO WORK WITH YOU !